WeipingFu/QGEval/README.md

 # QGEval
-Resources for paper - QGEval: A Benchmark for Question Generation Evaluation
+Resources for paper - QGEval: Benchmarking Multi-dimensional Evaluation for Question Generation

 ## Data
 We share the generated questions from 15 QG models with averaged annotation scores of three annotators in [data/scores.xlsx](./data/scores.xlsx), and the instances integrated by passages are in [data/instances.json](./data/instances.json).